ni-kismet/engineering-flot/API.md

     immediately, instead a timer is set to catch multiple successive redraws (e.g. from a mousemove).
 You can get to the overlay by setting up a drawOverlay hook.
+    This function will also trigger the creation and dispatching the 'onDrawingDone' custom event, which can be used to notify listeners (drawOverlay hooks) about the finishing of a drawing operation.
+    Use addEventListener('onDrawingDone', callback) and
+    removeEventListener('onDrawingDone', callback), to register and unregister
+    handlers for 'onDrawingDone' event.

  - width()/height()